 The EIN means Employer Identification Number, which is an alternative abbreviation for the federal tax ID number.
 An EIN is a federal tax ID number that must be obtained from the IRS and is utilized to recognize a firm.

-An EIN is also known as a Federal Employer Identification Number (FEIN).
+An EIN is also known as a Federal Employer Identification Number (FEIN) or FID number.

 To register for a commercial bank account or loan, a company must have a federal tax ID number.